 As noted earlier, the main body of your report (excluding appendices and code listing) should normally not be more than about 40-45 pages, and should include information about the most interesting aspects of your project.
 If you write a lot more than this, getting above 50 pages, your report is too long.
 The extra material risks being regarded as padding, and will not be viewed favourably by your examiners.

-However, each project is unique and has its own natural length, and you will probably know when you have said everything that you think needs to be said.
-If in doubt, of course, ask your supervisor if they think you've included everything that's relevant.
+However, each project is unique and has its own natural length, and you need to make a careful judgement over when you have written everything that you think needs to be written.
+If in doubt, of course, ask for your supervisor's advice.
+Also note that examiners are assessing your ability to describe your work concisely and efficiently, and construct a good quality report.
+They will take note of your academic writing ability, and how well you are able to choose what to include and how to describe it.